ErieBearsOS/eriebearsos.github.io/_posts/2020-11-29-christmas(ish)-clash.md

 * Spiciest Deck - 1x Pack of *Fallen Empires* + Bonus!

 All players who provide their address in the sign-up form will also recieve a free club card - an EBOS-signed Unlimited *Grizzly Bears* - which can be brought to future events for possible bonuses and signatures!

-As-mentioned all players who prodide proof of a *TBD* donation to *TBD* will be entered in a raffle for a special prize worth a bit more than 1st place!

 ### Signups
 If you're interested then check out the signup form below!